atsign-foundation/atsign.dev/content/en/docs/Get-Started/_index.md

 ### (Option 2) Recommended for DevOps or Security Engineers

-Dess (distributed edge secondary server) is the right place to start if you would like to run your own infrastructure, for your @sign.
+Dess (distributed edge secondary server) is the right place to start if you would like to run your own infrastructure for your @sign.
 Or perhaps you are developing an IoT solution and would like to see the log files of the secondary server microservice, then using dess, is the perfect starting place.

 ### (Option 3) The Virtual Environment

-Recommended for those offline moments or if you want to be completely independent.
+This option is recommended for those offline moments or if you want to be completely independent.
 The virtual environment (VE) provides all the components of the @platform in a single docker image.
-Complete with full control and logging of everything, VE requires no Internet connection and comes with some predefined @signs.
+This option comes complete with full control and logging of everything.
+The Virtual Environment requires no Internet connection and comes with some predefined @signs.

-### <br><br>

-( Please note that all the logos listed on this page are registered trademarks of the respective products.We have used them here only for reference purposes.)
+( Please note that all the logos listed on this page are registered trademarks of the respective products.
+We have used them here only for reference purposes.)